syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 ## Deferred signing without PKCS7 encoding

-The following code sample shows how to be deferred signing in a PDF document without PKCS7 encoding from an external signature.
+The following code sample shows deferred signing in a PDF document without PKCS7 encoding from an external signature.

 Steps for deferred signing:
 1. Create a PDF document with an empty signature.